 On the way to the caves, Sabino had taken us on a detour past another local comedor, where he’d mentioned that we were vegetarian and said we’d be back to eat in 2-3 hours.
 By the time we arrived, sweaty and (in my case) covered in cave mud, the woman in charge had stewed up a delicious vegetable soup filled with sweetcorn and fresh greens, with another sizeable side of rice, tortillas and salsa.

 Though meat is a big part of many people’s diets here, fresh vegetables, beans and rice seemed to be even bigger.
 Wash it all down with a few Coronas, or a spicy michelada (which I’ll talk more about in my next post) and you’re on to a simple and effective, properly Mexican meal.

 Last, but by no means least, a big thanks to Sabino – our brilliant local guide, and the person who’ll be showing you around if you opt for the Southern Sierra cave tour for your own hiking trip.

 Particularly when it’s just you and the guide, whoever is tasked with showing you the sights can make or break the whole experience.
 Luckily, Sabino is a freakin’ awesome guy, and aside from his impeccable hospitality it’s safe to say you’ll do well to find another guide with the passion and knowledge for Zapotec culture he has.
 Of course, I expect Zapotrek have hired people equally great for their other day trips and weekend hike/bike excursions – and I’ll definitely be trying out one of their other options if I’m in the area again.

-Coming soon, I’ll be posting about other things do in and around Oaxaca City, some general tips for travelling in this part of Mexico and of course, updating y’all about what to look for in the search for great vegan and veggie eating.
+Check out my other post on things do in and around Oaxaca City if you’re heading that way, and look out for some general tips for travelling in this part of Mexico coming soon!
+And of course, I’ll be updating y’all about what to look for in the search for great vegan and veggie eating.